thenbrent/map-cap/readme.txt

 == Changelog ==

-= 1.1 =
+= 2.0 =
 * Changing capabilities for custom posts with "post" capability type no longer allowed
+* Option to change the `map_meta_cap` flag at run-time
 * When changing a shared capability, a warning is shown
 * Readme changes to help resolve common issues.
-* Fixing bug in where a post without the 'author' feature could not be trashed while having Draft status.
+* Fixing bug where a post without the 'author' feature could not be trashed while having Draft status.

 = 1.0 =
 * Initial release.